stormino/vixsrc-downloader/README.md

 ## Features

 - Download movies and TV show episodes using TMDB IDs
+- **Batch downloads** from a file with parallel processing support
+- **Real-time progress bars** showing download progress for each running task
 - **Auto-generate descriptive filenames** from TMDB metadata (e.g., `Fight.Club.1999.mp4` or `Breaking.Bad.S04E04.Ozymandias.mp4`)
 - **Cloudflare bypass** using cloudscraper for reliable access
 - Supports both yt-dlp and ffmpeg for downloading